E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/PSolver-Integration/readme.rst

 A Poisson solver is an efficient tool to determine electromagnetic fields produced by an electric charge distributed in space.
 The integration of PSolver into SIESTA and Octopus has opened the way for these software programs to access more complex physical systems.
+The PSolver library allows solving the Poisson equation in much more general ways than using Fourier Transforms.

 Purpose of Module
 _________________

 ..
-Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-Give a brief overview of why the module is/was being created, explaining a little of the scientific background and how it fits into the larger picture of what you want to achieve.
+Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment Give a brief overview of why the module is/was being created, explaining a little of the scientific background and how it fits into the larger picture of what you want to achieve.
 The overview should be comprehensible to a scientist non-expert in the domain area of the software module.

  This section should also include the following (where appropriate):

  * Who will use the module? in what area(s) and in what context?

  * What kind of problems can be solved by the code?

  * Are there any real-world applications for it?

  * Has the module been interfaced with other packages?

  * Was it used in a thesis, a scientific collaboration, or was it cited in a publication?

  * If there are published results obtained using this code, describe them briefly in terms readable for non-expert users.
   If you have few pictures/graphs illustrating the power or utility of the module, please include them with corresponding explanatory captions.

+The PSolver library solves the Poisson equation using wavelets.
+With this approximation one can more easily take into account certain boundary conditions such as molecules (no boundaries), wires (periodic along 1 direction) and slabs (periodic along 2 directions).
+This is in contrast to Fourier transforms which assumes periodic boundary conditions along all lattice vectors.
+Additionally it allows cavities for different dielectric constants.

+This implementation integrates the PSolver library into the DFT codes SIESTA and Octopus such that they may be used for end-users who require the functionalities.

 .. note::